micahkc/Orangeboard/README.md

 Once the data is a received, an application needs to be made on the receiving computer to process the data, to make sense of the location of the pen.

+# Note on range
+After trying several different ways to put IR emitters on the pen itself, someone suggested to me that I try IR reflective tape.
+The range was much too short at first, but I then bought more powerful IR emitters, which increased my range from anything I had tried (it can easily detect up to a meter).
+The IR tape also solved the problem of changing values when turning the pen.